Due Diligence Explained

 *see terms of supply below

-The due diligence report offer a three tier service level which is based on research time
+The due diligence report offers a three-tier service level which is based on research time

 - Basic search – 3 hours of research time